Blog of Jack and Jude

 Walk to the Wild Side

-Trevor Norton’s very informative chart of Macquarie Harbour, available at West Coast Charters, shows a dashed line leading from our anchorage in Betsys Bay and over the narrow neck of land to Tasmania’s wild West Coast.
-In a phone call, Trev said he walks across in an hour and half, but knowing his long legged gait, we allowed 3 hours!
+Trevor Norton’s very informative chart of Macquarie Harbour shows a dashed line leading from our anchorage in Betsys Bay and over the narrow neck of land to Tasmania’s wild West Coast.
+In a phone call, Trev said he walks across in an hour and half, but knowing his long legged gait, we allow 2 hours.

-Perfect west coast weather, with hardship over east, under picture perfect blue skies and a few fluffy whites drifting past, we set off with a kit bag containing lunch and our safety gear, which included medical kit and PBL.
+Perfect west coast weather under picture perfect blue skies and a few fluffy whites drifting past, we set off with a kit bag containing lunch and our safety gear, which included medical kit and PBL.
 It’s pretty remote, and we like to be prepared.

-The track was easy to find following the white scar down a ridge to where it came out on the beach next to a creek.
-There’s a leveled camp site there perfect for kayakers.
-The first half was easy going in open sedge with expansive views over the magnificent Macquarie Harbour and its backdrop of crisp mountains.
+The track was easy to find by following the white scar down a ridge to where it comes out on the beach next to a creek and leveled camp site perfect for kayakers.
+The first half of the trek is easy going in open sedge with expansive views over magnificent Macquarie Harbour and its backdrop of crisp mountains.
 Jude was in heaven snapping photos and shooting video, her bum knee not a worry using her walking stick.
-I had plenty of rest stops catching my breath while waiting for her to catch up.
+I had plenty of rest stops to catch my breath while waiting for her to catch up. 🙂

 Must admit, I lost the track about midway when the terrain turned a bit thick with higher tea tree and thicker stuff.
 But no dramas.
 Just wandered about till we found it again.
-It is not dangerous ground.
-There were many trickling creeks to jump or step over, a few areas of bog that would have been much worse if it had rained recently.
+It’s not dangerous ground.
+There were many trickling creeks to jump or step over, a few areas of bog that would have been much tricky if it had rained recently.
 But ours was a great day.

-The four kilometre walk, each way, took us three hours going, and only two coming back when we never lost our way and took far fewer photos.
+The four kilometre walk each way, took us three hours going, and only two coming back when we never lost our way and took far fewer photos.
 Wearing boots or sneakers is best.
-Long pants and long sleeves are mandatory or the scrub you have to push through will tear you up.
+Long pants and long sleeves are mandatory or the scrub could tear you up a bit.
 Don’t fret over snakes.
 Doubt many are around and they’ll feel you coming and get out your way.
 Plenty of wombat poo.
 Saw a couple of dens too.

-The rest is best told by the pics we took, here on Google Plus:
+The rest is best told by the pics we took, here on Google Photos:

 Rough, Tough ‘n Satisfying